 In a lot of applications, some prior knowledge on the latent factors is known---e.g., in image processing, $\A_{(n)}$'s are normally assumed to be nonnegative \cite{kanatsoulis2018hyperspectral}; in statistical machine learning, sometimes the columns of $\A_{(n)}$ are assumed to be constrained within the probability simplex \cite{chi2012tensors,kargas2017tensors}; i.e.,

 In those cases, the following criterion is often of interest:

 Compared to the unconstrained version, Problem~\eqref{eq:lsreg} is even harder to handle.
-Some recent methods combine first-order constrained optimization and ALS \cite{xu2013block,huang2016flexible} to make the tensor factorization algorithms more flexible in handling constraints and regularizations---but the complexity orders of those algorithms often scale similarly as that of ALS, since these algorithms cannnot avoid computing $\H_{(n)}^\T \X_{(n)}$ that is the bottleneck for computing CPD.
+Some recent methods combine first-order constrained optimization and ALS \cite{xu2013block,huang2016flexible} to make the tensor factorization algorithms more flexible in handling constraints and regularization terms---but the complexity orders of those algorithms often scale similarly as that of ALS, since these algorithms do not avoid computing $\H_{(n)}^\T \X_{(n)}$ that is the bottleneck for computing CPD.